Azure/azure-sdk-for-js/sdk/test-utils/recorder/GUIDELINES.md

   - In record mode, `new Date()` is returned, and is saved in the recordings by assigning the `label`.

   - In playback mode, the date in the recordings associated to the `label` is returned.

+  - [IMPORTANT] Same label cannot be used more than once for a test.
+If re-used, the new value will overwrite the existing value and the playback would fail.

 - `getUniqueName: (prefix: string, label?: string) => string`